 The differences between counselors, therapists and psychologists can be confusing, and finding the right professional is essential to finding the right care.
 You may be looking for group therapy with your family, spouse, or peers, individual therapy to address obstacles in your life, or clinical therapy to address a disorder through medication.
 When it comes to counselors vs therapists, what’s the difference and which is best for you?
 This information can help you decide.

 Professionals who provide guidance, support, and treatment for mental, emotional, and behavioral disorders or obstacles are generally classified under three terms: counselors, therapists, and psychologists.
 Some of these terms are used interchangeably in conversation, though they are not technically the same.
-The biggest differences between counselors vs therapists are in their licenses, their patient makeup, and their approaches to treatment.
+The main differences between counselors vs therapists are in their licenses, experience, education, and approaches to treatment.

 Since licensing and education significantly contribute to the differences between counselors vs therapists vs psychologists, their roles and definitions may vary from state to state.
-In Michigan, each professional’s unique role is best defined by the relevant regulatory body, such as the Michigan Board of Counseling (for counselors) or the Michigan Board of Marriage and Family Therapy (for therapists).
-Other states may have different definitions, and the scope of work or treatment may also differ.
+In Michigan, each professional’s unique role is best defined by the relevant regulatory body, such as the Michigan Board of Counseling for counselors or the Michigan Board of Marriage and Family Therapy for therapists.

 Counselor vs Therapist: Who They Treat

 In Michigan, a counselor refers to a Licensed Professional Counselor (LPC).
 An LPC must have a master’s or doctoral degree in counseling, including classes in counseling techniques, counseling theories, group techniques, research, multicultural counseling, and more.
 An LPC can provide many types of therapy and work with individuals and groups.
 An LPC can obtain additional certifications to provide treatment for other disorders such as addiction treatment programs.

 A counselor can treat any of the following issues, among others;

 - Family and marital problems